-Students placed on academic suspension at the end of the fall or spring semesters are eligible to attend the subsequent Wintermester, Maymester or Summer sessions at TAMIU.
-If the student achieves an institutional cumulative grade point average of 2.0 or better at the conclusion of the wintermester, maymester or summer terms, the academic suspension status will be removed.
+Students placed on Academic Probation or Suspension at the end of the fall or spring semesters are eligible to attend the subsequent wintermester, maymester or summer sessions at TAMIU.
+If the student achieves an institutional cumulative grade point average of 2.0 or better at the conclusion of the wintermester, maymester or summer terms, the Academic Probation or Suspension status will be removed.